ReviewMyContract.aiReview My Contract

 "The parties agree that this force majeure provision shall be interpreted and applied to effectuate a fair allocation of risk between the parties for extraordinary events genuinely beyond either party's control, and shall not be invoked for events that were reasonably foreseeable at the time of contracting or that resulted from a party's failure to exercise ordinary business prudence."

-Force majeure is often treated as boilerplate — both parties sign whatever is in the template and move on.
-That approach leaves significant risk unaddressed.
-These are the most effective strategies for negotiating force majeure provisions that actually protect you.
+Force majeure is often treated as boilerplate — both parties sign whatever is in the template.
+These are the eight most commercially significant force majeure provisions and how to negotiate each one.

 What To Do